htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``LOGON_INTERACTIVE`` method.
 This can be useful if many authentication failures are noticed, potentially leading to users getting locked out.

+:macro-def:`CREDMON_KRB`
+    The path to the credmon daemon process when using the Kerberos credentials type.
+The default is /usr/sbin/condor_credmon_krb

+:macro-def:`CREDMON_OAUTH`
+    The path to the credmon daemon process when using the OAuth2 credentials type.
+The default is /usr/sbin/condor_credmon_oauth.

+:macro-def:`CREDMON_OAUTH_TOKEN_LIFETIME`
+    The time in seconds for credmon to delay after new OAuth2 credentials are stored before deleting them.

+:macro-def:`CREDMON_OAUTH_TOKEN_MINIMUM`
+    The minimum time in seconds that OAuth2 tokens should have remaining on them when they are generated.
+After half that amount of time elapses, they are renewed.
+This is currently implemented only in the vault credmon, not the default oauth credmon.

 condor_gridmanager Configuration File Entries
 ----------------------------------------------